coreboot/coreboot/Documentation/getting_started/kconfig.md

 - coreboot has added the glob operator '*' for the 'source' keyword.
 - coreboot’s Kconfig always defines variables except for strings.
 In other Kconfig implementations, bools set to false/0/no are not defined.
-- coreboot’s version of Kconfig adds the KCONFIG_STRICT environment variable to error out if there are any issues in the Kconfig files.
-In the Linux kernel, Kconfig will generate a warning, but will still output an updated .config or config.h file.

 ## Kconfig Editor Highlighting